tyukavkin99/neural_networks/README.md

 # Neural Networks Coursework

 ### The aim of this coursework is to make two models for predictions.
-Multilayer Perceptron and Support Vector Machines were created
+Multilayer Perceptron and Support Vector Machines were created.
 If you want to test the already created models, you can pickle them or use pytorch loading in test_models.ipynb

 The required structure: